KISRDevelopment/webdev-course/labman.md

 ```
 The `{% with %}` Jinja statement establishes an _inner scope_.
 All variables defined within that scope will not be available outside it.
 In this example, the `messages` variable will not be available after `{% endwidth %}`.
 The `get_flashed_messages()` function is another function that Flask makes available by default in the template's context.
 It retrieves the list of flash messages from the cookie.
 We then display this list with standard Jinja statements.

 If you try to create a new presentation and hit submit, you will see a `RuntimeError: The session is unavailable because no secret key was set`.
 Flask implements `sessions` which persist user information across requests.
 However, for security purposes, Flask _signs_ the cookies via secret key.
 Signing refers to computing a hash&mdash;the signature&mdash;of the value of the cookie, using the secret key.
 When the cookie is sent to the server, Flask hashes the received value and compares it against the signature.
 If they do not match, Flask discards the request.
 In short, we need to define a hard secret key for our app to use when signing cookies.
-Add the following to `presentations-list.py` under `app.config['presentations_path'] = 'presentations.json'`:
+Add the following to `rgsapp.py`:
 ```python
 app.secret_key = b'xYFRlEs3@a'
 ```